Carla Khan: Personal life

-Khan is the daughter of English mother, Jacqui Stoter, and Pakistani squash player father Wasil Khan.
+Khan is the daughter of English mother, Jacqui Stoter, and Pakistani squash player father Wasil Khan who family descend from Peshawar.
+She has a brother Wasil Jnr he was a top ranked junior squash player in England.
 She is the granddaughter of Azam Khan, second grand niece of Roshan Khan, Nasrullah Khan and Hashim Khan, niece of Sharif Khan, Rehmat Khan, Jahangir Khan and Aziz Khan, third cousin of actress Sasha Agha and Natasha Khan (better known as Bat for Lashes, a British singer-songwriter), and actress Salma Agha is her second aunt.